• Gluten-Free Recipes

 Make Cake

-• Preheat the oven to 350°F. Grease a tube pan or two 9-inch cake rounds and line with parchment.
-Have a baking sheet ready.
+• Preheat the oven to 350°F. Grease and line two 8 or 9-inch cake rounds.

-• In a large bowl, whisk together the flour, sugar, cocoa, baking soda, baking powder and salt.
-In a medium bowl, combine the yogurt, milk, olive oil, eggs and vanilla.
-Slowly add the wet ingredients to the dry using a wooden spoon or rubber spatula.
-Then add the coffee and whisk lightly or stir just to combine, scraping the bottom of the bowl with a rubber spatula.
+• In a large bowl, whisk together the 2 ⅓ cups gluten free flour, ¾ cup unsweetened cocoa powder, 1 cup granulated sugar, 1 cup brown sugar, 2 teaspoons baking soda, 1 teaspoon baking powder, and 1 teaspoon fine sea salt.
+In a medium bowl, combine the 3 large eggs, ½ cup oil, ½ cup sour cream, ½ cup whole milk, and 1 teaspoon pure vanilla extract.
+Slowly add the wet ingredients to the dry using a wooden spoon or rubber spatula - the batter will be thick.
+Stir in the 1 cup hot, fresh-brewed coffee and stir just to combine, scraping the bottom of the bowl with a rubber spatula.

-• Pour the batter into the prepared pan, place the pan on the baking sheet to catch any drips, and place in the oven, and bake for 35-40 minutes, until a cake tester comes out clean.
-Remove from oven and cool in the pan for 30 minutes, then carefully turn the cake out onto a cooling rack and cool completely before frosting.
+• Pour the batter into the prepared pans and rest it for 10-15 minutes if using gluten-free flour.
+Then place in the oven, and bake for 40-50 minutes, until the tops are set and a cake tester comes out clean.
+Remove from oven and cool in the pan set on a wire rack for 30 minutes, then carefully turn the cake out onto a cooling rack and cool completely before frosting.

 Nutrition